-Manufacturing Equipment: Types, Uses, and Maintenance
+Manufacturing Machines: Types, Uses, and Maintenance

 Manufacturing equipment includes machinery, tools, and automated systems used in production, assembly, and packaging.
 Regular maintenance ensures efficiency and longevity.